UM-ARM-Lab/probabilistic_shape_completion/README.md

 1. `roslaunch shape_completion_visualization shape_completion.launch`
 2. `cd shape_completion_visualization/scripts`, `./data_publisher.py --trial PSSNet/September_10_21-15-32_f87bdf38d4`

 In RViz you can then cycle through the various shapes and increasing angles.
-Change the `--trial` arguments to explore the different networks
+Change the `--trial` arguments to explore the different networks and the YCB vs shapenet datasets.